dustymabe/summit-2018-container-lab/labs/lab0/chapter0.md

 $ docker ps
 $ docker images
 ```
 We can also check out the OpenShift console.
 Open a browser and navigate to `https://<public-hostname>:8443`.
-Once it loads (and you bypass the certificate error), you can log in to the console using the default developer username (use any password).
+Be sure to use http*s* otherwise you will get weird web page.
+Once it loads (and you bypass the certificate errors), you can log in to the console using the default developer username (use any password).

 ## Lab Materials